rsta2/link-circle/README.md

 Status
 ------

 This is currently based on Ableton Link 3.1.5.
-Link Audio support is currently not available here.
 As far it was possible to test it, the Linkhut tool and an extended port of the ESP32 example (metro) are working.
 Also most of the Link core unit tests are working.
 Some of the tests cannot be build, because *serial_io* module is not available.

-Currently circle-stdlib supports most features for building Circle programs, which include Ableton Link support, but not all.
-Therefore this project contains a few patches and a porting library for circle-stdlib, which are meant to become part of circle-stdlib.

 Building
 --------